Electrical work training permit holders

-Incomplete or incorrect applications may be considered withdrawn.
-Some of your application fee will be retained to offset administrative costs.
+You must submit a full and complete application.
+Incomplete or incorrect applications may result in delays in obtaining your licence or may be considered withdrawn.
+Some of your application fee may be retained to offset administrative costs.

 - Last updated